Death Dictionary

 Liver-grown swollen liver

-Lunatick death of someone with mental illness; see also 'distracted'
+Lunatick and Frenzy death of someone with mental illness or in an altered mental state; see also distracted

 Miscarriage aborted pregnancy; see also abortive and still-born